 When it comes to making bread with cornmeal, hoe cakes are my favorite, hands down.
 I love to pour pinto beans over them, dip them in chicken stew...you name it.
 It's hard to believe that these three ingredients could taste so different coming from the oven or the skillet.
+This is one of the easiest to fix bread recipes I've been taught.

 - 1 cup self-rising cornmeal